 What to do if you’re injured in an accident caused by a vehicle recall in Tampa Bay

 If you have been injured in an accident in Tampa Bay that was caused by a vehicle under recall, you have the right to file a product liability claim and hold the manufacturer responsible.

 For over two decades, Darrigo & Diaz has helped thousands of accident victims and their families in the greater Tampa Bay community.
-Led by Board Certified Civil Trial Attorney Nadine Diaz, our experienced Tampa personal injury lawyers provide trusted, personalized legal guidance, designed to get you results.
+Led by Board Certified Civil Trial Attorney Nadine Diaz, our experienced Tampa car wreck lawyers provide trusted, personalized legal guidance, designed to get you results.
 We are an esteemed member of the Multi-Million Dollar Advocates Forum®, and we have over 250 5-Star Google Reviews attesting to our ability to meet and exceed client expectations.